+And trust me—it’s worth the effort.
 Here's a quick rundown of the value we got from our first customer visits.

 The impact you make on other people's lives is a much stronger driver than any number on a spreadsheet can ever be.
 Do not underestimate how much this affects you.
 It's powerful.

 Your customers are more than the sum of all their clicks on your product.
-Yes, you might be monitoring product usage and read all the feedback people send you via email or even tell you on the phone, but you're missing a lot of crucial context if you can't see your customers using your product within their work environment.
+Yes, you might be monitoring product usage and reading all the feedback people send you via email or even tell you on the phone, but you're missing a lot of crucial context if you can't see your customers using your product within their work environment.